nusCS2113-AY1920S1/PersonalAssistant-Duke/README.md

 * Will notice the chef if remaining food in not enough for the latest booking
 * Automatically update after completing booking

- Welcome to T12-4 project!
- We are helping IT savvy private home chef to manage all the bookings!

- To start, key in the list you want to take a look at: (Booking/Recipe/Inventory?)